spsquared/red-light-simulator/README.md

 # red-light-simulator
-An attempt to simulate light using WebGPU
+An attempt to simulate light using WebGPU.
+Now archived because I don't have the time or passion to continue it.

 done:
 - put lines on the screen